osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 #. a file of reads (trimmed)
 #. the *fraction or number* of reads to maintain.

 For this latter argument, the easiest to use is probably the fraction.
-In this case, you will need to calculate this number.
-For example, if the ``seqkit stats`` summary says that you have a total of 750 Mbp of data,andyou would like 250 Mbp, then you will need to sample 1/3 of the reads.
+You will need to calculate this number.
+For example, if the ``seqkit stats`` summary says that you have a total of 750 Mbp of data, and you would like 250 Mbp, then you will need to sample 1/3 of the reads.
 In general the fraction you need to sample would be: ``250Mpb / total_bp``.
-Calculated this fraction now.
+Calculate this fraction now.

-In the command below the ``-s11`` is how the seed is set. **It is critical** that the seed you set for subsampling is the same for both sets of reads.
-However, you are free to change the seed itself (e.g. you could use ``-s100`` for both readsets if you want.
+The *seed* (``-s11`` in the command below) determines how the random number generator begins. **It is critical** that the seed you set for subsampling is the same for both sets of reads.
+However, you are free to change the seed itself (e.g. you could use ``-s100`` for both readsets if you want).
 Using a different seed from your neighbour may have the interesting downstream effect of giving you slightly different genome assemblies.
-Anyway, onto the sampling:
+Anyway, onto the sampling itself.
+The command you will use will be similar to:

 .. code::

     # Subsample reads.
     # Note the redirect arrow.
 Without this, the reads will
-    #simply be output to your terminal screen
+    # simply be output to your terminal screen
     seqtk sample -s11 my.reads_R1.trimmed.fastq 0.2 > my.sub.reads_R1.trimmed.fastq.gz
     seqtk sample -s11 my.reads_R2.trimmed.fastq 0.2 > my.sub.reads_R2.trimmed.fastq.gz

-In the commands below you need to change the input directory from ``trimmed/`` to ``sampled/``.

-.. note:: The ``-s`` options **needs** to be the same value for file 1 and file 2 to samples the reads that belong to each other.
-It specified the seed value for the random number generator.
+.. note:: To repeat: the ``-s`` options **needs** to be the same value for file 1 and file 2 to sample the reads that match with each other. ``-s`` specifies the seed value for the random number generator.
 If you have not done this, repeat the command.

-.. note:: It should be noted that by reducing the amount of reads that go into the assembly, we are losing information that could otherwise be used to make the assembly.
+.. note:: It is true that by reducing the amount of reads that go into the assembly, we are losing information that could otherwise be used to make the assembly.
 Thus, the assembly may become worse (although this is by no means certain).

-tmux usage
+Keeping processes going - tmux usage
 ------------
 The assembly programs that we will use today will take some time to complete because they are solving very difficult problems.
 However, you will want to make sure that the programs keep running even after you have logged out of the server and quit your VM.
-The`tmux <https://github.com/tmux/tmux/wiki>`_ program allows exactly this - you can keep processes (i.e. softeare programs) operating in the background so that they continue running after you have logged out from a server.
-As noted above, *this can be extremely useful for programs that take a while to complete*.
+The `tmux <https://github.com/tmux/tmux/wiki>`_ program allows exactly this - you can keep processes (i.e. software programs) operating in the background so that they continue running after you have logged out from a server. *This can be extremely useful for programs that take a while to complete*.
 To use tmux, simply type ``tmux`` at the command prompt.
 This will bring you to a new screen. *If you find that tmux is not installed, go ahead and install it with conda*.

 The single most important thing to remember about ``tmux`` is that to do *anything* to control the window, you must type ``<ctrl>-b`` first.
 If you do not do this, you will simply keep typing on the command line.
 There are only four basic commands to remember:

 - ``<ctrl>-b`` (move into control mode)
-- ``<ctrl>-b d`` (**d**etach from the current session and return to the normal command line)
+- ``<ctrl>-b d`` (Detach from the current session and return to the normal command line)
-- ``<ctrl>-b x`` (e**x**it from the current session *and quit it* to return to the normal command line)
+- ``<ctrl>-b x`` (eXit from the current session *and quit it* to return to the normal command line)
-- from the normal command line: ``tmux ls``.
+- When on the normal command line: ``tmux ls``.
 This will list all the current ``tmux`` sessions you have, by name.
-- from the normal command line: ``tmux a -t session_name``.
-This will return you to the ``tmux`` session that you specify with ``session_name``
+- When on the normal command line: ``tmux a -t session_name``.
+This will return (Attach) you to the ``tmux`` session that you specify with ``session_name``

 Once you are in your new ``tmux`` screen, you can go ahead and start running your software.